icinganalysis/icinganalysis.github.io/content/wilder.md

 ![Figure 16](images/wilder/Figure 16.png)

->The majority of the ice samples were ot the glaze type with typical double horn protuberances.
+>The majority of the ice samples were of the glaze type with typical double horn protuberances.
 A few rime ice samples were obtained and the remainder were a mixture of the two.
 Figure 17 shows representative ice shapes obtained during this test program.
 The effect of the wing sweepback was most noticeable